ansible/community-docs/contribution_to_project.rst

 You can contribute to a codebase even if you do not have programming skills.
 For example, you can review proposals, test pull requests locally, add integration tests, file bug reports, create feature requests, or provide feedback to programmers in issues and pull requests.

-.. _Contribution to dev exp:
+.. _Contributing to dev exp:

-Contribution to code developer experience
+Contributing to the code developer experience
 -----------------------------------------

 Contribution to code developer experience includes sharing experience through improving code development documentation, writing development guidelines, mentoring and training code contributors.

-.. _Contribution to user exp:
+.. _Contributing to user exp:

-Contribution to user experience
+Contributing to the user experience
 -------------------------------

 Contribution to user experience includes sharing experience about how to use software more efficiently through improving user documentation, writing manuals and books, making videos, courses, and so on.